RobertoBochet/plmmr-ros-project/README.md

 ## How to start

-It is sufficient to use the launch file in the package `orchestrator` called `orchestator.launch`.
+It is sufficient to use the launch file in the package `orchestrator` called `orchestrator.launch`.